-Welcome to the homepage of Dr. Rev. J. Micah Kovacs and Sickle & Vine Ministries!
+Welcome to the homepage of Dr. Rev. J. Kovacs and Sickle & Vine Ministries!
 The goal of this website and ministry is to promote meaningful dialogue on modern martial arts and Christian themes.
 The Christian perspective will intentionally be non-Catholic and non-Eastern Orthodox, but it will be compared to a more "Protestant" stance.
 Topics will include a comparison between what is considered “Calvinism” and “Arminianism.”
 The history and influence of the Apostolic Fathers will also be explored.

 In this context, early church history, its development, and its impact on current denominations will be examined.
 We will argue that although various “denominations” each hold a piece of the truth about our Savior Christ Jesus, none possess the full truth as revealed in scripture.
 A key point will be to highlight the difference between “eisegesis” and “exegesis” and how this distinction affects our understanding of biblical truth.
 While the focus is Christian, other spiritual traditions will also be considered.